monis94/Instagram_Clone-Analysis/README.md

 # Instagram_Clone-Analysis
 Instagram Clone Analysis using SQL.
-Analyze and get insight using the data
+Analyze and get insight of the data